ZTong1201/LeetCode/README.md

 Here are my solution using Java or Python for [leetcode problems](https://leetcode.com/problemset/all/).

-LeetCode problems are good online practice platform to consolidate algorithms and data structures.
+LeetCode is a good online practice platform to consolidate algorithms and data structures.
+Solutions written in Python were archived and would never be updated moving forward.